Think Twice Before You Eat Lots of Dairy

 Emotions- What does your emotional wellbeing have to do with eating dairy?
 Absolutely everything!
 Chinese medicine sees the emotions and physical body as inseparable.

 In good health, your emotions will flow smoothly; however, when unresolved or not expressed clearly, they can become problematic.
 Endless worry, mental strain or overthinking can disrupt the digestive process leading to a deficiency in energy (Spleen Qi deficiency) and is likely to cause Damp.
 Therefore, caring about your emotional state is the most critical thing to do if you want to keep your digestive system healthy and stay well in your mind, body and spirit.
-Additionally, working through any negative emotions will, in the long run, help you to feel more energised.
+Additionally, working through any worries and trying to minimise any excessive overthinking will, in the long run, help you to feel more energised.

 Medication- Taking antibiotics can easily throw your body off-kilter.
 In conventional medicine, the short- and long-term effects of antibiotics can deplete your immune system.
 Afterwards, infections may occur more speedily and become harder to rectify.